yext/search-core/docs/answers-core.highlightedvalue.value.md

 ## HighlightedValue.value property

-The value of the field which should be highlighted
+The value of the field which should be highlighted.

 <b>Signature:</b>